-This is my proposed bicycle touring route from Greece to England.
-I start my trip in May 2016, and aim to arrive in England in July.
-Read on to find out about the route and the countries I am cycling through.
+This is my bicycle touring route from Greece to England.
+I started my trip in May 2016, and arrived in England in July.
+Read on to find out about the route and the countries I am cycled through.

 My Bicycle Touring Route From Greece To England

 When planning my bicycle touring route from Greece to England, I had some considerations to keep in mind.